snshn/3d-designs/README.md

 # 3D Prints

-Various objects for 3D Printers
+Various designs for manufacturing using 3D Printers